Jacksonville, Alabama: Education

-Jacksonville is the home of Jacksonville State University, a public, coeducational university with an enrollment of almost 10,000.
+Jacksonville is the home of Jacksonville State University, a public university with an enrollment of almost 10,000.
 It offers degrees in business, communication, education, family sciences, liberal arts and sciences, nursing and technology in addition to continuing education programs.
 The university's campus is located a few blocks north of the square.

 Jacksonville is home to two public schools run by Jacksonville City Schools: